demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 2. Check the **long running instance** parameter in the integration instance configuration.
 3. Set the **port** parameter.
 It's under the Connect section in the integration instance configuration.
 4. If using the same bot from the XSOAR 6 instance, make sure to remove the bot from the team and to add it back:
-   - Go to Microsoft Teams app.
+   a.
+Go to the Microsoft Teams app.
-   - Go to your team, and click on the three dots next to the name
+   b.
+Go to your team, and click the three dots next to the name.
-   - Go to `manage team` -> `apps`.
+   c.
+Go to **manage team** > **apps**.
-   - Find your bot, and click on the three dots in the same row.
+   d.
+Find your bot, and click the three dots in the same row.
-   - choose `remove`.
+   e.
+Click **remove**.
-   - Add the bot again to the team.
+   f.
+Add the bot to the team.

 ## Setup Examples